 Dr. Auger will conduct a comprehensive exam to determine if you have tarsal tunnel syndrome.
 During your exam, tapping on the nerve may be done to try to recreate symptoms.
 In some cases, electromyography and nerve conduction velocity tests and/or various imaging tests may be necessary.

 Once diagnosed, Dr. Auger can discuss conservative treatment options including medication, rest, ice, the use of compression stockings, changing your footwear, and using orthotics.
 Sometimes, immobilization or physical therapy are needed.
 Surgery can also be performed if necessary to relieve pain.

-Dr. Auger has helped many patients with tarsal tunnel syndrome in Salt Lake City, West Jordan, and Sandy, Utah.
-Call today to discover more about how a caring and knowledgeable foot doctor can help you recover from this painful syndrome.
+Dr. Auger has helped many patients with tarsal tunnel syndrome in Salt Lake City with 3 locations in West Jordan, Millcreek and Sandy.
+Call (801) 619-2170 today to discover more about how a caring and knowledgeable foot doctor can help you recover from this painful syndrome.